-An area master plan, after approval by the County Council and adoption by The Maryland-National Capital Park and Planning Commission, constitutes an amendment to The General Plan (On Wedges and Corridors) for Montgomery County.
-Each area master plan reflects a vision of future development that responds to the unique character of the local community within the context of a County-wide perspective.
-Area master plans are intended to convey land use policy for defined geographic areas and should be interpreted together with relevant County-wide functional master plans.
+This Plan contains text and supporting maps for a comprehensive amendment to portions of the approved and adopted 1992 North Bethesda/Garrett Park Master Plan, as amended.
+It also amends The General Plan (On Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended; the Master Plan of Highways and Transitways, as amended; and the Countywide Bikeways Functional Master Plan, as amended.
+Each area master plan reflects a vision of future development that responds to the unique character of the local community within the context of a countywide perspective.
+Area master plans are intended to convey land use policy for defined geographic areas and should be interpreted together with relevant countywide functional master plans.

-This Minor Master Plan Amendment contains text and supporting maps for a minor amendment to the 1992 North Bethesda/Garrett Park Master Plan.
 The minor amendment process provides an opportunity to reassess the Plan area and analyze alternative land use redevelopment, design, and zoning opportunities.
 The review considers existing development and reevaluates the area's potential within the context of a changing market in the region, the intent and rationale of the 1992 North Bethesda/Garrett Park Master Plan, community input, and impacts to the surrounding land uses and transportation network.